inspiredcancercare/IOTOX-ACU-prediction/README.md

 Model calibration plots
 -----------------------

 We present calibration plots for all calibrated algorithms we examined on the peri-COVID sample in this section.
-The plot for the RF algorithm is included in our main paper.
+The plot for the LRENP algorithm is included in our main paper.

 <p align="center">